EU urges Russia to weigh improved offer for Ukraine gas

 Arguments over the legality of the South Stream pipeline, being built by Gazprom to ship gas directly to Europe while bypassing Ukraine, have complicated the price row.

-Oettinger has said the project breaches EU law, but signalled on Monday the issues were not insurmountable.
+Oettinger has said the project breaches EU law, but signaled on Monday the issues were not insurmountable.

 "South Stream is a project that we indeed accept," he said.